cjhammang/ReauthoringClone/README.md

   1. Go to https://bitbucket.org/abelardopardo/reauthoring/downloads

   2. Download the repository.

-  3. Unpack the ZIP in a folder in your own computer (in which you have installed Sphinx)
+  3. Unpack the ZIP in a folder in your own computer (in which you have installed Sphinx).
+Alternatively to these steps you could have simply cloned the repository with `git`.

   4. Open a command window in windows